ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_cluster.md

 This can be helpful when you want to import kubernetes clusters which you have already created manually or using other means, outside of terraform.

-⚠️ **_Warning: **During a maintenance window, k8s can update you k8s_version if the old one reaches end of life.
+⚠️ **_Warning: **During a maintenance window, k8s can update your `k8s_version` if the old one reaches end of life.
 This upgrade will not be shown in the plan, as we prevent terraform from doing a downgrade, as downgrading `k8s_version` is not supported._**